-switch between media display mode (radio station, stereo information, etc.) and clock display mode (time).
+switch between media display mode etc.) and clock display mode (time).

-When in clock mode, the media information will display for ten seconds, when the radio is turned on, and then revert to clock information.
+CLK to decrease minutes and TUNE to increase minutes.
+The CLK control will allow you to When in clock mode, the media information will display for ten seconds, when the radio is turned on, and then revert to clock information.
 Any time that the media is changed, (new radio station, etc.), the media information will again display for ten seconds before reverting back to the clock.
 In media mode, the media information will always be displayed.